pypa/distlib/docs/tutorial.rst

 Under the hood
 ~~~~~~~~~~~~~~

-Under the hood, :func:`locate` uses *locators*.
-Locators are a mechanism for
+Under the hood, :func:`~distlib.locators.locate` uses *locators*.
+Locators are a
-finding distributions from a range of sources.
-Although the ``pypi`` subpackage
+mechanism for finding distributions from a range of sources.
+Although the ``pypi``
-has been copied from ``distutils2`` to ``distlib``, there may be benefits in a
+subpackage has been copied from ``distutils2`` to ``distlib``, there may be benefits
-higher-level API, and so the ``distlib.locators`` package has been created as
+in a higher-level API, and so the ``distlib.locators`` package has been created as an
-an experiment.
+experiment.
 Locators are objects which locate distributions.
-A locator
+A locator instance's
-instance's :meth:`get_project` method is called, passing in a project name: The
+:meth:`~distlib.locators.Locator.get_project` method is called, passing in a project
-method returns a dictionary containing information about distribution releases
+name: The method returns a dictionary containing information about distribution
-found for that project.
+releases found for that project.
 The keys of the returned dictionary are versions, and
 the values are instances of :class:`distlib.database.Distribution`.

 The following locators are provided: